Sergey Nivens - Fotolia

 "HR has to be in the frontline of looking at data as well," Duong said.

 One thing Duong and others point out is that these analytics and HRIS skills need to be in the HR department.

 Partnering with IT won't work, said Neese, vice president of talent acquisition at Paycor, a payroll and HR systems vendor.

 "There's no question in my mind we've got to hire these technical skills within the department," Neese said.
 He has partnered with IT on some technical aspects.
 But technical people working in HR will have the subject matter expertise that's needed to identify "additional areas of opportunities" on products.

 The skills HR needs are evolving, but the list may be long, said Nov Omana, a technology consultant who heads Collective HR Solutions.

-Those HRIS skills include cloud technology, data governance, vendor management and "strategic planning on a technical framework," which includes developing an HR plan "synchronized with the technical business plan for the company," Omana said.
+Those HRIS skills include cloud technology, data governance, vendor management and "strategic on a technical framework," which includes developing an HR "synchronized with the technical business for the company," Omana said.
 Another important skill is project management, including implementation skills and team building.

 Nikki Vasser Glee, general manager of HR IT at a large Fortune 500 firm that she asked not be identified, believes that HR employees need to have an understanding of technology.

 Glee, who had 15 years of experience in IT prior to taking her most recent job a year and a half ago, said she was hired because of her tech background.
 "I had to understand IT and all the many facets of IT," she said.